wp-plugins/wptouch/readme.txt

 The theme also includes the ability for your visitors to easily switch between the WPtouch view and your site's regular theme.

-= New In Version 1.8.5: =
+= New In Version 1.8.6: =

-* Fixed new switch link to work under different WordPress install scenarios
-* Fixed switch link CSS style-sheet loading issues in some situations
-* Added screenshot of new switch link appearance
+* Fixed fatal error on line 153 for WordPress 2.3.x users *Fixed jQuery failing to load for WordPress 2.3.x users *As a note for WordPress 2.3 users, WPtouch 1.9 will require WordPress 2.5+.

 Please visit http://bravenewcode.com/wptouch/ for a full description & updates on the WPtouch plugin.

+You can also checkout our Support Forums at http://support.bravenewcode.com to post questions and learn tips and tricks for WPtouch and our other plugins.

 == What's New ==

 (Here's the complete changelog)

-= New In Version 1.8.5: =
+= New In Version 1.8.6: =

+* Fixed fatal error on line 153 for WordPress 2.3.x users *Fixed jQuery failing to load for WordPress 2.3.x users *As a note for WordPress 2.3 users, WPtouch 1.9 will require WordPress 2.5+.

+= Version 1.8.5: =

 * Fixed new switch link to work under different WordPress install scenarios
 * Fixed switch link CSS style-sheet loading issues in some situations